NuhaKhaled/Diversified-MiniJava/README.md

 A MiniJava to Diversified code (Ruby/Python/JS) Compiler.
 It was implemented for learning purpose in Compilers Course.

-The projectgoal is to build a simple compiler for a simplified programming language.The main aim is to be able to define language grammar, go through lexical analysis and parsing algorithm, and apply the concept of diversity on the output .
+The project goal is to build a simple compiler for a simplified programming language.The main aim is to be able to define language grammar, go through lexical analysis and parsing algorithm, and apply the concept of diversity on the output .

 MiniJava is a subset of Java and the meaning of a MiniJava program is given by its meaning as a Java program.